Nada-TB/bpdiarys/README.md

 * A customized markdown enables the writer to format his text.
 A javascript function will style the post after retrieving it from the database.
 * The posts are available for read-only.
 The members have the permit to comment on the post, delete the comment, and also save a favorite article in the section favorites articles.
 * The administrator is authorized to access and delete the messages sent via the contact form.
+* Handle form validation in both frontend and backend.
 * Manage security issues.
 * Create a mood board web design.
-* Create a customized error message.
+* Create a customized error page.
 * use the htaccess file to manage the URLs.
 * Scalability: enable members to post an article after the administrator validation.